About the Journal

 ==================================

-The Journal of Research and Innovation in Life Sciences adopts best practices in scientific integrity, following the Principles of Transparency and Good Practices in Academic Publication and the guidelines of the Committee on Publication Ethics (COPE), the International Committee of Medical Journal Editors (ICMJE), as well as national recommendations on research ethics.
+Pesquisa e Inovações em Ciências da Vida is committed to the highest international standards of research integrity and publication ethics.
+The journal follows the Principles of Transparency and Best Practice in Scholarly Publishing (COPE, DOAJ, OASPA, and WAME), the guidelines of the Committee on Publication Ethics (COPE) and the International Committee of Medical Journal Editors (ICMJE), as well as applicable national guidelines on research ethics.

-The journal requires that authors, editors, and reviewers act with responsibility, transparency, impartiality, and commitment to scientific integrity.
+The journal requires authors, editors, and reviewers to conduct themselves with responsibility, transparency, impartiality, and a commitment to scientific integrity.

-Authorship should reflect substantial intellectual contribution to the work, according to the criteria of the International Committee of Medical Journal Editors (ICMJE):
+Authorship must reflect a substantial intellectual contribution to the work, in accordance with the authorship criteria established by the International Committee of Medical Journal Editors (ICMJE):

 • Final approval of the version to be published; AND